Guava (Psidium guajava L.) is one of the important commercialfruitsgrown in our country. It is a very popular and hardy fruit.

 Adult and Maggot attacks on the ripening fruits of the plants create a depression due to oviposition puncture on the fruit.
 Maggot converts the fruit pulp into a bad-smelling pulp.

-Control; Spray dimethoate 30 EC, 1 ml/lit, two rounds at fortnight intervals before the ripening of its fruit.
-Collect and destroy the fallen-infested fruits, summer ploughing will help to expose pupa.
+Control: Spray dimethoate 30 EC, 1 ml/lit, two rounds at fortnight intervals before the ripening of its fruit.
+Collect and destroy the fallen-infested fruits, summer ploughing will help to expose the pupa.

 b) Guava Weevil (Conotrachelus psidii )